apache/streampipes/streampipes-maven-plugin/README.md

 ### Prerequisites

-The plugin must be started from a module which contains an `Init` class which inherits `ExtensionsModelSubmitter`.
+The plugin must be started from a module which contains an `Init` class which inherits `StreamPipesExtensionsServiceBase`.
 By default, the goal runs in the `package` phase.

 ### Command line